 Yes they look absolutely ridiculous but you’ll be grateful to have one of these packed away in your daysack when the heavens open.
 I’ve always been a fan of the Demis Roussos look anyway.

-There are always plenty of food outlets at festivals so you might not want to cook meals at your tent.
-In saying that, the smell of bacon and sausages frying in the morning is one of the best things about festival camping and rustling up you own meals can save a fair bit of cash.
+There are always plenty of food outlets at festivals so you probably won’t want to cook meals at your tent.
+In saying that, the smell of bacon and sausages frying in the morning is one of the best things about festival camping.
 Most festivals have restrictions on how much alcohol you can take on site and many ban it completely (for commercial rather than puritanical reasons - the idea being that you buy booze from the festival bars).
 Don’t forget to bring plenty of water and soft drinks as well.

 Crisps and other nibbles are hard to come by on the festival site so best to bring your own.